-This workshop is intended for researchers and doctoral students in economics who are interested in natural resource and environmental economics.
+This workshop was intended for researchers and doctoral students in economics who are interested in natural resource and environmental economics.

-The January 27 workshop will host Alicia Bassière, PhD student, HEC Montréal and Yoan Wallois, PhD student, Université de Lille.
+The January 27 workshop hosted Alicia Bassière, PhD student, HEC Montréal and Yoan Wallois, PhD student, Université de Lille.

 - Alicia Bassière: Moving Forward Blindly: Capacity Planning, Uncertainty, and Environmental Targets

 The energy industry currently faces significant uncertainty in future demand and supply.
 Despite this, policies for decarbonizing the power sector are often based on predetermined scenarios.
 In this paper, we develop a dynamic stochastic model of generation capacity investment to evaluate the consequences of neglecting uncertainty under ambitious environmental targets.
 The model is calibrated using hourly data from the German electricity system for the period 2015-2020.
 The results show that disregarding uncertainty results in vastly underestimating the cost of decarbonization and hinders reaching environmental targets.
 Our study suggests a practical approach of focusing on a more pessimistic, predetermined scenario as a better solution.

 - Yoan Wallois: Multi-dimensional Environmental Legislation Stringency Index